rhouselyn/ai-cmd/README.md

 ## Usage & Feature

 ### 1. Generating Commands
-- :running: Typing `gen` followed by a directive in the terminal prompts GPT to translate it into a command, which is then copied to the clipboard.
+- :running: Typing `gen` followed by a directive in the terminal prompts GPT to translate it into a command, which is then copied to the clipboard automatically.
 - :couple_with_heart: Connect multiple row operations using && or &
   > ![image](imgs/309721211-60b89883-3303-4fdf-b1c2-024e901f5eb6.png)